 Student Support Services

-There are times where emergencies or other significant life situations arise for students.
-These crisis situations may include, but are not limited to: car accidents, the death of a loved one, unexpected hospitalization, mental health crisis, alcohol or other drug abuse, sexcual assualt, or being close to someone else experiencing difficulty.
-When staff in Student Affairs become aware of critical concerns, we contact students to ensure they are aware of the resources available to them.
-If you or a student you know needs resources or support, please contact the Office of Student Affairs
+There are times when emergencies or other significant life situations arise for students.
+These crisis situations may include, but are not limited to: car accidents, the death of a loved one, unexpected hospitalization, mental health crisis, alcohol or other drug abuse, or being close to someone else experiencing difficulty.
+When staff imembers in Student Affairs become aware of critical concerns, we contact students to ensure they are aware of the resources available to them.
+If you or a student you know needs resources or support, please contact the Office of the Dean for Student Affairs.

 In the event of a crisis requiring emergency response, please call 911 or the ESF University Police Department at 315-470-6666.
 Your first priority in an emergency situation should be your own safety and security.

-SUNY ESF contracts for various support services through our relationship with Syracuse University.
-Any student enrolled at ESF can utilize the extensive resources made available through this partnership.
-To assist in navigating Syracuse University, our office can work 1:1 with students to identify specifically what services are available through these offices, but also what to expect when they arrive at these locations.
+Students looking for or experiencing difficulty accessing support services/resources on campus, through our relationship with Syracuse University, or in the local community can find assistance in our office.
+Student Affairs may be able to assist in identifying more specifically what services are available to students, but also what to expect when they arrive at those locations.
 Some of the most common resources that students seek out are:

 These are just some of the many offices that ESF students are able to seek support and resources from.
-For more information on addition resources at Syracuse University, please contact our office so we can help direct your interests.
+For more information on additional resources on campus or at Syracuse University, please contact our office so we can help direct you.

 Consultation & Outreach

-When a student needs more than you feel prepared to assist with, a referral to Student Affairs (Student Support) is a great way to help.
-If you have helped a student resolve an issue, but suspect more assistance is needed, share your concerns with Student Affairs staff.
+When a student needs more than you feel prepared to provide, a referral to the Office of the Dean for Student Affairs is a great place to start.
+If you have helped a student resolve an issue, but suspect more assistance is needed, share those concerns with us as well.

 There are times when we may reach out to you to gather additional information.
 When we contact others, our goal is to collaborate to determine the best course of action for each student or situation.
 We appreciate receiving information you might have that will help us reach our goal of effectively supporting our students.

 There are a variety of reasons that a student may choose to withdraw from the College, either for a short-time or permanently.
-Student who are exploring this option or have decided to withdraw must first meet with a staff member from the Office of Student Affairs to learn more about the process.
-To review the form, click here.
+Student who are exploring this option or have decided to withdraw must first meet with a staff member from the Office of the Dean for Student Affairs to learn more about the process.

-Students who wish to return to the College may apply for readmission by contacting the Office of Student Affairs to begin the appropriate paperwork.
-Students who are returning from a college initiated separation (academic or conduct) may have to demonstrate that the conditions of separation (if any) have been satisfied before readmission is granted.
-To review the form, click here.
+Students who wish to return to the College may apply for readmission by contacting the Office of the Dean for Student Affairs to begin the appropriate paperwork.
+Students who are returning from a College-initiated separation (academic or conduct) may have to demonstrate that the conditions of separation (if any) have been satisfied before readmission is granted.
+To review the form and the process, contact the Office of the Dean for Student Affairs for more information.

 - may need short term accommodations due to health-related reasons

 If you are not sure whether you are eligible to receive accommodations and/or are not sure how to navigate this process, you are welcome to speak with a Student Affairs staff member at any time.
-The Office of Student Affairs does not determine accommodation eligibility.
+The Office of the Dean for Student Affairs does not determine accommodation eligibility.

 Student Absence Notification

-When a student, family member, or faculty/staff member makes a request for a student’s temporary, short-term, or unknown length of time absence from the College due to illness, emergency, or other critical incident, the Office of Student Affairs can provide appropriate notifications and support services as requested by the student and/or College community.
+When a student, family member, or faculty/staff member makes a request for or notification of a student’s temporary, short-term, or unknown length of time absence from the College due to illness, emergency, or other critical incident, the Office of the Dean for Student Affairs can provide appropriate notifications and support services as requested by the student and/or College community.
 Absences which warrant such responses may include, but are not limited to: personal illness, personal injury, alleged victim of a crime, or death of a family member or close friend.
+ESF does not have an excused absence policy.
+Instructors have the discretion to set individual absence policies in their course syllabus.
 Please note that in some instances, documentation verifying absence may be requested.